 CSS stylesheets can be supplied to latexmlpost to be included in the generated documents in addition to, or as a replacement for, the standard stylesheet LaTeXML.css.
-See the directory installationdir/LaTeXML/style/ for samples.
+See the directory installationdir/LaTeXML/resources/CSS/ for samples.

 To best take advantage of this capability so as to design CSS rules with the correct specificity, the following points are helpful: